 "A salon membership?" you might be wondering.
-While not as widely offered in the salon industry, loyalty programs are beginning to catch on in Australia.
-Membership programs give clients the option of paying a flat monthly fee, rather than paying for individual services each time they book an appointment.
+While not as widely offered in the salon industry, salon memberships are beginning to catch on.2 Membership programs give clients the option of paying a flat monthly fee, rather than paying for individual services each time they book an appointment.
 This recurring fee can cover unlimited services such as cuts, blowouts, single process color, waxing and skin care treatments.
-Although not the most affordable pricing option, the autopay membership should be perceived as the best deal for your services-encouraging returning clients to spend more in exchange for greater value.
-Ultimately, this pricing option is designed to encourage retention among clients who frequent your salon at a medium or high rate by offering value that's exclusive to your business.
+Although not the most affordable pricing option, the autopay membership should be perceived as the best deal for your services-encouraging returning customers to spend more in exchange for greater value.
+Ultimately, this pricing option is designed to encourage retention among customers who frequent your salon at a medium or high rate by offering value that's exclusive to your business.
+For example, reward your clients who visit every month for a trim by offering them a better deal via an autopay membership.
 Look for a salon software system that can store your memberships and automatically charge those clients on a recurring basis.